 - A friendly invitation to participate.

-- A brief and simple explanation of the purposes of the research and a statement explaining how the participants was chosen and how many other participant will be involved in the study.
+- A brief and simple explanation of the purposes of the research and a statement explaining how the participant was chosen and how many other participants will be involved in the study.

 - A statement that participation is voluntary; refusal to participate will involve no penalty or loss of benefits to which the participant is otherwise entitled; and the participant may discontinue participation at any time without penalty or loss of benefits.

 - A thorough explanation of the expected duration of participation in the research and the procedures to be followed.

 - A description of any reasonably foreseeable risks or discomforts and any benefits to the participant.

 - For research involving more than minimal risk, an explanation as to whether any compensation or any medical treatments are available if injury occurs and, if so, what they consist of, or where further information may be obtained.

 - A statement describing the extent, if any, to which confidentiality of records identifying the participant will be maintained.
 The information sheet should include a statement that the data will be collected and stored in accordance with the Data Protection Act 1998, how long it will be retained, to whom it many be made available and that the data will be disposed of in a secure manner.

 - It is considered good practice for researchers to debrief participants at the conclusion of the research and to provide them with copies of any reports or other publications arising from their participation.